What is the Best Swiss Bank in 2025?

 Of course, you want to be able to do bank transfers in Switzerland for free!
 You do not want to pay extra money to pay your bills!
 You will also need bank transfers to send money to your broker (Interactive Brokers, for instance).

 Finally, you want to be able to withdraw some cash for free!
-There are always some cases where you will need cash.
-You do not want to have to pay to get some money!
+There are always some cases where you will need cash, and you do not want to have to pay to get some money!

 The security of the bank